vuejs/apollo/packages/docs/src/api/apollo-subscribe-to-more.md

     onMessageAdded (previousResult, { subscriptionData }) {
       // The previous result is immutable
       const newResult = {
+        ...previousResult,
-        messages: [...previousResult.messages],
+        messages: [
+          ...previousResult.messages,
+          // Add the question to the list subscriptionData.data.messageAdded,
+        ],
       }
-      // Add the question to the list newResult.messages.push(subscriptionData.data.messageAdded)
       return newResult
     },
   },